Toloka/docs/en/template-builder/operations/create-specs.md

 - If you edit a required field, the changes apply only to new task [pools](../glossary.md#pool).
 For example, if you need to fix an error in a project, [clone the pool](https://toloka.ai/docs/guide/concepts/pool-main.html) or [create a new one](https://toloka.ai/docs/guide/concepts/pool-main.html).
 Existing task pools will continue using the previous version of the project.

-- In the output, use value validation and don't forget to mark the field as required if an annotator has to fill it in.
+- In the output, use value validation and don't forget to mark the field as required if a Toloker has to fill it in.
 - Hidden fields are intended only for requesters and are not available in the task interface.
 The values of hidden fields can't be used either in the JS code or in the template constructor.

-    Let's say you pass product data (like articles or batch numbers) that annotators don't need in order to complete the task.
-Or you are moderating comments and you need the authors' personal data in the results for further data processing, but annotators shouldn't have access to personal data.
+    Let's say you pass product data (like articles or batch numbers) that Tolokers don't need in order to complete the task.
+Or you are moderating comments and you need the authors' personal data in the results for further data processing, but Tolokers shouldn't have access to personal data.

     To create a hidden field, add it to the specification yourself and then add the `"hidden": true` parameter to this field in JSON mode.
 You should do this in Toloka when configuring your project.
 The hidden field remains when the specification is re-generated using the Template Builder.